MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ### Hide a profile from the dropdown

-If `"hidden"` is set to `true`, the profile will not appear in the list of profiles.
+If `hidden` is set to `true`, the profile will not appear in the list of profiles.
 This can be used to hide default profiles and dynamically generated profiles, while leaving them in your settings file.
+To learn more about dynamic profiles, visit the [Dynamic profiles page](./../dynamic-proifles.md).

 **Property name:** `hidden`